 Cell phone service is poor in certain areas of the county.
 Due to the isolated nature of much of the highway mileage in the county and the extreme weather conditions experienced throughout the year, there is a need to ensure that adequate cell service exists throughout the county.
 Additional cell towers have been installed over the past several years to improve cell service in areas lacking service or with poor service; additional towers may still be necessary.
 Specific policies for broadband and related communication infrastructure have been developed in the Mono County General Plan Circulation Element.

-Figure1: 202-15 Animal Mortality Locations